drbean/curriculum/pages/homepage/markdown/TakeThisOpportunity.md

 , there are 108 hits for 'giving me the opportunity' and 33 for 'giving me the chance', many associated with acts of thanking.

 The difference is:

 | opportunity: formal,
 | chance: informal?
 <br>

-I think talking about a chance/opportunity provided by someone else is a recognition/appreciation of someone else's role in something the speaker's doing.
+I think talking about a chance/opportunity provided by someone else to do something is a recognition/appreciation of someone else's role in something the speaker's doing.

 So a kind of causative, like 'let'.